AlaSQL/alasql/README.md

 * [Alabase vs. WebSQL](http://jsperf.com/alasql-js-vs-websql)
 * [Alabase vs. SQL.js](http://jsperf.com/sql-js-vs-alasql-js/4)

+Warning: Alasql project is very young and still in active development phase, therefore it may has some bugs.
+Please, wait a little bit before start to use it in production.
+I am going to add more tests and clean the code before relaese more stable version 0.1.0 in the mid of November.

 ## Examples

 Try Alasql in Fiddle: [sample 1](http://jsfiddle.net/38hj2uwy/6/), [sample 2](http://jsfiddle.net/6a06dqhc/3/), [sample 3](http://jsfiddle.net/606ksx2g/1/)